modelsplaid/tzq_feiteservo/README.md

 ## Description:

-    This project is to communicate feite scs serial servos.
+    This project is to communicate feite scs serial servos and turn on/off the pumps and valves .
     It can set serovs' position,speed,and torque.
-    It receive present position,speed,and torque value in a fixed frequency.
+    It receives present position,speed,and torque value in a fixed frequency.
-    It also supports multiple servers, just add a new item in servo_commu.json.

 ## Program working flow:
     It has two queues.
 One is for sending data, the other is for receiving.